Sheet Pan Honey Balsamic Chicken Thighs with Veggies

 Sheet Pan Honey Balsamic Chicken Thighs with Veggies is the perfect way to get dinner on the table fast!
 Everything comes together in one sheet pan and is baked till the chicken is crispy and golden with a finger licking honey balsamic marinade.

 Which is why the star of this super simple marinade is balsamic vinegar.
-Along with co stars - honey, olive oil, chilli powder, whole grain mustard, oregano, garlic and salt.
-I absolutely insist that you use whole grain mustard versus dijon mustard for this marinade because the grains in the mustard make a beautiful crust on the chicken and result in a mind blowing crispiness.
+Along with co stars – honey, olive oil, chilli powder, whole grain mustard, oregano, garlic and salt.
+The result is a delicious dinner that’s perfect for busy weeknights when you want something quick and easy yet delicious and heartwarming.

 This 👆 is how things look before they go into the oven.
 We layer the veggies below so that the chicken thighs are slightly elevated.
 You can also bake both of them in different sheet pans if you have an even larger crowd to feed.
-But for me and Denver, this is dinner and then lunch the next day.
-Sometimes, we'll combine it with cooked rice or quinoa but mostly its a ton of veggies and chicken for us.
+But for two people, this much usually makes dinner and then lunch the next day.
+Sometimes, we’ll combine it with cooked rice or quinoa but mostly its a ton of veggies and chicken for us.

 How to make honey balsamic marinade